xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

 Note: the Cortex-A support seems to cover only a small number of 32-bit devices and the quality is debatable.

-### Example

-The CMSIS Core headers are not intended for end-user consumption, but by vendor, to include them in their specific device headers.

-### Known problems

-- the headers, especially the Core_A, may trigger warnings.

 #### CMake

 To integrate the CMSIS Core headers into a CMake application, add this folder to the build:

 ```cmake
 add_subdirectory("xpacks/xpack-3rd-party-arm-cmsis-core")`